 Joined by observers from intergovernmental and non-governmental organisations as well as the media, attendees meet under the United Nations Framework Convention on Climate Change (UNFCCC).
 This is an international environmental treaty with the objective of stabilising greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous man-made interference with the climate system.

 The UNFCCC itself sets no mandatory limits on greenhouse gas emissions for individual countries and contains no enforcement mechanisms.
 Instead, the treaty provides updates (called "protocols") that would set mandatory emission limits.
 The Kyoto Protocol is probably the most recognised of these, becoming better known than the UNFCCC itself.

 Parties to the convention have met annually since 1995 to assess progress in meeting the UNFCCC's objective.
-This year the 20th UNFCCC Conference of the Parties (COP 20) is being held in Lima, Peru from 1 to 12 December.
+This year the 21st UNFCCC Conference of the Parties (COP 21) is being held in Paris, France from 30 November to 11 December.